Course

 Pain and Symptom Management

-Many childhood illnesses are accompanied by pain and symptoms like nausea and vomiting.
-Thus, it is the pediatric nurse’s role to help alleviate these problems whenever possible.
+Many childhood illnesses are accompanied by pain and other uncomfortable symptoms.
+Palliative care is typically given for other problems, like fatigue, fever, fluid overload, incontinence, infections, skin breakdown, and more (5).
+Thus, the pediatric nurse’s role is to help assess and alleviate these problems whenever possible.
+Understanding the Child’s and Parents’ Wishes

 Sometimes the child may not understand the full extent of their disease due to what the parents are willing to discuss.
 The nurse must tread carefully and respect the wishes of the family.
-It might be best to talk to parents away from the child, to see what the expectations are for the interactions at hand.
+It might be best to talk to parents away from the child, to see the expectations for the interactions at hand.

 Communication